Michael Christianson: Coaching career

 Christianson had a couple stops with both Avid Sports and XOS Digital where he worked to develop, implement and train coaches on the use and benefits of technology as it relates to the sport of football.
 Christianson is considered an expert when it comes to technology and how it relates to the game of football.
-He coordinated and helped develop large football technology projects at the Oakland Raiders, the University of Nebraska and the San Francisco 49ers to name just a few.
+He coordinated and helped develop large football technology projects at the Oakland Raiders, the University of Nebraska and the San Francisco 49ers.

 After working with Jim Harbaugh at the Raiders, he joined the staff at the University of San Diego (USD) in 2006.
 At USD, Christianson worked as the tight-end coach and assistant offensive Line coach with current University of Southern Cal Run Game Coordinator/Runningback Coach, Tim Drevno.
 During his tenure, USD won the Pioneer Football League championship and an NCAA Division I-AA Mid-Major National Championship.
 That year, USD led the Nation in passing offense, total offense, and scoring offense.
 He also coached USD starting tight end Chris Ramsey to a 2nd Team Mid-Major All-American honors.

 In 2012, Christianson coached in his second Super Bowl after joining the San Francisco 49ers in February 2011.
-Working closely with Tom Rathman, Christianson played a major role in 2011 in the development of the 49ers rushing attack and in mentoring veteran player Frank Gore to his 5th 1,000 yard season.
+Working closely with Tom Rathman, Christianson helped develop the 49ers rushing attack in 2011, when veteran player Frank Gore had his 5th 1,000 yard season.
 Gore became the 49ers all-time leading rusher in 2011.
 Christianson coached running back Frank Gore in 2012 when Gore was named to the NFL Pro Bowl.